 The results of this study are preliminary, and they don’t show that treating the sleep disturbances will actually decrease the risk of substance use, but given what we know about the impact of treatment on, for example, depression, it seems likely.

-If you or someone you know is struggling with sleep disordered breathing such as snoring or sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you or someone you know is struggling with sleep disordered breathing such as snoring or sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with Advanced Dental Sleep Treatment Center.